-Since November 2016, the subsurface temperature anomalies have gradually weakened.
+Since December 2016, weakly positive subsurface temperature anomalies have expanded into the eastern Pacific Ocean.

 Equatorial oceanic Kelvin waves have alternating warm and cold phases.
 The warm phase is indicated by dashed lines.
 Downwelling and warming occur in the leading portion of a Kelvin wave, and up-welling and cooling occur in the trailing portion.